A Quasi-Bayesian Perspective to Online Clustering: Minimax regret bounds

 Then \autoref{cor:corollary 2} yields

 where $J$ is a constant depending on $d$, $R$ and $\log p$.
 In \eqref{eq:interpretation of corollary 3.2} the regret of our randomized procedure, defined as the difference between ECL and OCL is sublinear in $T$.
-However, whenever $k^{\star}>p$, the term $k\sqrt{T}\log(4\sqrt{T})$ emerges and the bound in \autoref{cor:corollary 2} is deteriorated.
+However, whenever $k^{\star}>p$, we can deduce from \autoref{cor:corollary 2} that